Performance Marketing Brands

 Venture Round in 2001

-Speedera Networks, Inc. was founded in 1999 and is headquartered in Santa Clara, California.
-The company specializes in distributed application hosting and content delivery services, catering to both industry and government sectors.
-It offers a range of on-demand services designed to address challenges related to performance, scalability, availability, and security of distributed applications and websites.
-In 2005, Speedera Networks was acquired by Akamai Technologies Inc.
+Speedera Networks, Inc., founded in 1999 and based in Santa Clara, California, offered distributed application hosting and content delivery services to organizations across various industries and government sectors.
+The company's suite of on-demand services addressed key challenges such as performance, scalability, availability, and security for distributed applications and websites.
+Speedera Networks was acquired by Akamai Technologies Inc. in June 2005.

 Sigma Networks